Turn your tomatillos into a delicious sauce or dip using our 5-minute tomatillo salsa verde recipe!

 - 1 teaspoon sea salt or to taste

-Blend all ingredients in a blender (yes, it's that easy!)
+Blend all ingredients in a blender or food processor (yes, it's that easy!)

-Eat as a dip, as a topping on white meats, or on top of your favorite Latin American cuisines (enchiladas, tacos, etc.)
+Eat as a dip, topping on white meats, or on top of your favorite Latin American cuisines (enchiladas, tacos, etc.)